capslocky/my-git-config/README.md

 Commands | Description
 --- | ---
 git f <br> git ct <br> git md <br> #resolve&nbsp;conflicts <br> git mc <br> git cp <br> git rdt <br> git copy temp <br> git amm | Perform rebase of current branch on 'origin/develop' dealing only with final merge conflicts.
-This method is a less pain alternative to classic rebase when you have conflicts on multiple commits. git cd <br> git mp | Merge current branch into 'develop'
+This method is a less pain alternative to classic rebase when you have conflicts on multiple commits. git rvm | The same but with script git cd <br> git mp | Merge current branch into 'develop'